About Speech to Text

 The WebSocket, HTTP, and asynchronous HTTP interfaces share many common features for transcribing speech to text.
 The interfaces support the following Input features:

-Audio formats: Transcribes Free Lossless Audio Codec (FLAC), Linear 16-bit Pulse-Code Modulation (PCM), Waveform Audio File Format (WAV), Ogg format with the opus codec, mu-law (or u-law) audio data, or basic audio.
+- Audio formats: Transcribes Free Lossless Audio Codec (FLAC), Linear 16-bit Pulse-Code Modulation (PCM), Waveform Audio File Format (WAV), Ogg format with the Opus or Vorbis codec, Web Media (WebM) format with the Opus or Vorbis codec, mu-law (or u-law) audio data, or basic audio.

 The interfaces also support the following Output features:

-Speaker labels (beta): Recognizes different speakers from narrowband audio in US English, Spanish, or Japanese.
+- Speaker labels (beta): Recognizes different speakers from audio in US English, Spanish, or Japanese.
 This feature provides a transcription that labels each speaker's contributions to a multi-participant conversation.

 For information about the pricing plans available for the service, see the Speech to Text service in Bluemix®.